Kent State Ashtabula Announces New Wine Label and Partnership with Laurello Vineyards for Blended Learning Experience for Students

 About Laurello’s Vineyard

 Laurello Vineyards is a small boutique winery nestled in the Grand River Valley in Geneva, Ohio.
-The winery was established in 2002 by Larry & Kim Laurello and operates and maintains 10 acres of estate grown vineyards, producing wines that reflect the uniqueness of the Grand River Valley and Lake Erie region.
+The winery was established in 2002 by Larry and Kim Laurello and operates and maintains 10 acres of estate grown vineyards, producing wines that reflect the uniqueness of the Grand River Valley and Lake Erie region.